Natural disaster: On women and vulnerable populations

 During and after natural disasters, routine health behaviors become interrupted.
 In addition, health care systems may have broken down as a result of the disaster, further reducing access to contraceptives.
 Unprotected intercourse during this time can lead to increased rates of childbirth, unintended pregnancies and sexually transmitted infections (STIs).
-Methods used to prevent STIs (such as condom use) are often forgotten or not accessible during times surrounding a disaster.
-Lack of health care infrastructure and medical shortages hinder the ability to treat individuals once they acquire an STI.
-In addition, health efforts to prevent, monitor or treat HIV/AIDS are often disrupted, leading to increased rates of HIV complications and increased transmission of the virus through the population.

 Pregnant women are one of the groups disproportionately affected by natural disasters.
 Inadequate nutrition, little access to clean water, lack of health-care services and psychological stress in the aftermath of the disaster can lead to a significant increase in maternal morbidity and mortality.
 Furthermore, shortage of healthcare resources during this time can convert even routine obstetric complications into emergencies.

-During and after a disaster, women's prenatal, peri-natal and postpartum care can become disrupted.
-Among women affected by natural disaster, there are significantly higher rates of low birth weight infants, preterm infants and infants with low head circumference.
+Once a vulnerable population has experienced a disaster, the community can take many years to repair and that repair period can lead to further vulnerability.
+The disastrous consequences of natural disaster also affect the mental health of affected communities, often leading to post-traumatic symptoms.
+These increased emotional experiences can be supported through collective processing, leading to resilience and increased community engagement.